b34c0n5/Kali-Linux-OSINT-VM/README.md

 Create a new <a href="https://www.kali.org/get-kali/#kali-platforms">Kali Linux</a> Virtual Machine on VirtualBox.
 Or, import the Pre-built Virtual Machine.

+Gnome desktop environment works best with this Virtual Machine build.

 Start Virtual Machine

 update and upgrade